From the Cradle to the Grave

 He lowered his eyes modestly.
 "Thank you.
 That means a lot... really."

 A pause in the conversation... a slightly more comfortable one this time, her initial stiffness having dissipated for the time being.

 Meredith sat there in silence for a moment, taking the time to study the handsome man sitting across from her.
 So different, yet so the same.
-Five whole years and a risky career change later.
+Almost five whole years and a risky career change later.
 Just as kind, gentle, and sweet as she remembered, but... stronger.
 Bolder, somehow... in his own quiet way.
 In spite of herself, she felt unexpected tenderness suddenly well up from deep inside of her, momentarily spilling over the walls she'd so carefully built around heart.
 "I really am very happy for you, Chris," she heard herself saying, her voice low and filled with a quiet awe.
 "Quitting your cushy job to do what you love.
 Standing up to your parents.
 That... must have taken a lot of guts."

 She froze, her heart suddenly in her throat.
 Those words struck a chord deep in her memory, and suddenly, she knew.

 She had been the one to say that to him all those years ago.

 In the courtyard of Lincoln Center, tears streaming down her face, as her younger, naive, hopelessly in love self so desperately tried to convince him that they belonged together.

 And not only had he remembered her words... but he had acted on them.